-Our operating expenses consist primarily of compensation and benefits expenses, distribution and marketing expenses, occupancy expenses, communication and technology expenses and general and administrative expenses.
+Our operating expenses consist primarily of compensation and benefits, distribution and marketing, occupancy, communication and technology, and general and administrative.

 Our expenses may fluctuate due to a number of factors, including the following:

 - variations in the level of total compensation expense due to, among other things, incentive compensation, equity awards, changes in our employee count and product mix and competitive factors; and - expenses, such as distribution fees, rent, professional service fees and data-related costs, incurred, as necessary, to operate our business.